 Since 2014, Student as Producer remains the underpinning principle for teaching and learning at the University of Lincoln.
 More see http://studentasproducer.lincoln.ac.uk/

-(4) Currently MANUEL)(LA) is formed by Axler Yépez Saldaña, Valerie Leibold, Alejandra Gorráez Puga, Amor Teresa Gutiérrez, Toño Hernández, Nina Hoechtl, Rían Lozano, Coco Magallanes, Mauricio Patrón, Ariadna Solís.
-Its members range between 23 and 39 years old, five are Mexicans, one is binational, living in Mexico the last 14 years, three chose Mexico as their place of residence, being there since 8, 6 and 4 years.
+(4) MANUEL)(LA) was formed by Axler Yépez Saldaña, Valerie Leibold, Alejandra Gorráez Puga, Amor Teresa Gutiérrez, Toño Hernández, Nina Hoechtl, Rían Lozano, Coco Magallanes, Mauricio Patrón, Ariadna Solís.
+Its members’ age ranged from 23 to 39 years, five were Mexicans, one is binational, living in Mexico the last 14 years, three chose Mexico as their place of residence, being there since 8, 6 and 4 years.

-Our goal is to be a group for analysis, debate and proposed actions that are informed by artistic and cultural practices from a partial and situated perspective.
-The core of our research and practice, in the frame of the Campus Expandido MUAC/UNAM, revolves around our approach to visual culture, gender, de(s)colonial studies, artistic and cultural practices, feminist, transfeminist, queer/cuir criticism; and we commit to a collective process of (un)learning and formation of strategic actions that situate us as researchers closely linked to social pressing needs of our immediate surroundings, but no strangers to events elsewhere.
+Our goal was to create a group of analysis, debate and proposed actions that are informed by artistic and cultural practices from a partial and situated perspective.
+The core of our research and practice, in the frame of the Campus Expandido MUAC/UNAM, revolved around our approach to visual culture, gender, de(s)colonial studies, artistic and cultural practices, feminist, transfeminist, queer/cuir criticism; and we commited to a collective process of (un)learning and formation of strategic actions that situate us as researchers closely linked to social pressing needs of our immediate surroundings, but no strangers to events elsewhere.